Jahia/security-filter/README.md

 permission.<rulename>.<propertyname>=<value>
 ```

+A rule can define an `access` or a `requiredPermission` property. `access` can take 2 different values :
+- `denied` : Forbidden for everybody
+- `restricted` : Only allowed for users who have full access on the node

-A rule can define a `requiredPermission` property.
-This is the name of the permission that will be checked if the rule matches.
+The check can be defined more precisely by using `requiredPermission` instead : the value is the name of the permission that will be checked if the rule matches.

-If no `requiredPermission` is set, no other rules will be tested, and no permission needs to be checked.
+If no `access` or `requiredPermission` is set, the API is granted - no other rules will be tested, and no permission needs to be checked.

 A rule can specify any number of matching criteria.
 Each of these criteria can have a single value or a comma separated list of values.
  - `api` : The names of the API, if the rule should only apply to some entry points